stebaker92/stardew-mod-template/readme.md

 # Stardew Valley Mod Template

-A template for Stardew Valley mods using SMAPI v3
+A template for Stardew Valley mods using SMAPI v4

 ## Usage
-- Set your namespace in `SMAPI.Template.csproj`
-- Set your mods name and entrypoint in `manifest.json`
+- Set the mod name & author in `manifest.json`
-- Add your mods logic to the `Entry` function in the `ModEntry` class
+- Add your mods logic to the `Entry` function within the `ModEntry` class
+- Update the `GamePath` property within `Stardew.ModTemplate.csproj`

 ## Publishing mods
-- Set or bump the version in `manifest.json`
+- Set the version in `manifest.json`
 - Build the project via Visual Studio or the dotnet CLI
+- Find the generated `.zip` file located in the `bin/Debug/` directory
-- Zip the `/release` directory and upload to the Nexus portal
+- Upload the zip file to the Nexus portal
 - Done!